questions and answers

 The Calcium ions have practically no influence on the pH of a solution; it is hardly acid or basic.

-However, HCO3- is another story: This ion is amphoteric; can take up protons (and thus form H2CO3) and can donate protons (and form CO32-).
+3- is another story: This ion is amphoteric; can take up protons (and thus form H

 The base constant is 100 x bigger, or: as a base the ion is stronger than as an acid.
 This ion in water will therefore cause a (weak) basic environment with a ph over 7.